-Leaves are filling up the streets, the air is getting colder, and thoughts are turning to Halloween.
+Leaves are filling up the streets, the air is getting colder and thoughts are turning to Halloween.

 Autumn is well and truly on its way - and for astronomy fans, autumn also means it's time for the Harvest Moon.

 When it gets up into the centre of the sky, it will be shining a brilliant white.
 Let's hope it's a clear night!